City-of-Helsinki/linkedevents-ui/README.md

 configuration that should be mostly identical to built-in configuration.
 Every setting should be described in comments as well.

-Note that `config_dev.toml` resembles a shell fragment, but it is TOML, instead of shell.
-Thereby do not try to add exports or such there.
+Note that `config_dev.toml` resembles a shell fragment, but it is TOML.
+A configuration language very similar to "INI"-files.
+Thereby do not try to add exports or other shell constructs there. `source`:ing the file is an iffy proposition as well.

 ## Running development server